PipedreamHQ/pipedream/docs/docs/destinations/README.md

 `$.send` is an object provided by Pipedream that exposes destination-specific functions like `$.send.http()`, `$.send.s3()`, and more. **This allows you to send data to destinations programmatically, if you need more control than the default actions provide**.

 Let's use `$.send.http()` to send an HTTP POST request like we did in the Action example above.
-[Add a new Action](/components/actions/#adding-a-new-action), then search for "**Run Node.js code**":
+[Add a new action](/components/actions/#using-existing-actions), then search for "**Run custom code**":

-[Create an endpoint URL](https://requestbin.com), adding the code below to your code step, with the URL you created:
+Create a new HTTP endpoint URL (try creating a new Pipedream workflow and adding an HTTP trigger), and add the code below to your code step, with the URL you created:

 ```javascript
 defineComponent({